Tsunami014/Blaze-Sudio/README.md

 This is a module for having buttons, switches, colour pickers, scrollable screens, you name it - all in Pygame.
 It has a demo in `demos.py` too.
 ### 🎮️ The Game module
 A simple demo is kinda hard because you need an ldtk file to make the levels with, but if you want there are some demo games [here](https://github.com/Tsunami014/BlazeTests).
-But, the docs for making a game would be helpful, and are here: <!-- Pypi ignore -->[Offfine 🖥️](docs/game/README.md) / <!-- End Pypi ignore -->[Online 🌐](https://tsunami014.gitbook.io/blaze-sudios/main-functionality/game)
+But, the docs for making a game would be helpful, and are here: [Offfine 🖥️](docs/game/README.md) / [Online 🌐](https://tsunami014.gitbook.io/blaze-sudios/main-functionality/game)

 And if you want full, in-depth explanation of each thing Blaze Sudio has to offer and how to use it all, visit [the docs](https://tsunami014.gitbook.io/blaze-sudios/)!